ansibleguy/infra_nginx/README.md

   For all available options - see the default-config located in the main/site defaults-file!

+* **Info:** Many variables can be set either on 'global' or 'per-site' scope.

+  Site config is always overruling the global one.

 * **Note:** This role expects that the site's unencrypted 'server' will only redirect to its encrypted connection.